-131/231/331 Ensemble 0 or 1 hour FA, SP
+131/231/331/431 Ensemble

 Various performing ensembles, both vocal and instrumental, will meet.
 Students may take this class for credit and repeat it up to four times.
 It may be used to partially fulfill requirements leading to K-12 certification in vocal music.

-Co-

-requisite: Students enrolled in MUS 231B or MUS 331B, Women's Chamber Choir, must be concurrently enrolled in MUS 232/332, Wesleyan Choir.
+Prerequisite: Consent of instructor.
+Co-requisite: Students enrolled in MUS 231B or MUS 331B, Women's Chamber Choir, must be concurrently enrolled in MUS 232/332, Wesleyan Choir.

-134/234/334 Wesleyan Band
+134/234/334/434 Wesleyan Band